kraghupathi/raghu-wiki/terraform/README.md

 A data source is a read-only view into data stored  outside of Terraform.
 The data sources available will change based on  the provider.
 In this case, we are creating an aws_ami data source with the unique identifier of ubuntu.

-The owners of the AMI that we're looking for (the official Ubuntu AMI), will always be Amazon.
+The owners of the AMI that we're looking for (the official **Ubuntu AMI**), will always be Amazon.
 Therefore, the ID stored in owners is a constant.

-We are using filter tags to filter all possible AMIs in the AWS AMI repository by name and virtualization-type.
+We are using filter tags to filter all possible AMIs in the **AWS AMI** repository by name and **virtualization-type**.

 Lastly, there will likely be multiple results when we apply all of these filters. most_recent  will select the most recent of the possible AMIs and return the  attributes of that for later use in our Terraform configuration.